Wesley Wright: Early life

 Wright was born in Montgomery, Alabama, and he grew up in a Montgomery County community known as Grady.
 He attended Goshen High School.
-He was selected by the Los Angeles Dodgers in the 7th round of the 2003 Major League Baseball Draft.
-He had a scholarship offer from the University of South Alabama, but he signed with the Dodgers organization in June 2003.

 Professional career

 Los Angeles Dodgers

+Wright was selected by the Los Angeles Dodgers in the 7th round (211th overall) of the 2003 Major League Baseball draft.
+He had a scholarship offer from the University of South Alabama, but he signed with the Dodgers organization instead.
 He made his professional debut with the Ogden Raptors in the Pioneer League in 2004 and played for the Columbus Catfish and Vero Beach Dodgers in 2005.
-With Columbus, he pitched in 30 games and accumulated a 1.93 era as a relief pitcher.
+With Columbus, Wright pitched in 30 games and accumulated a 1.93 ERA as a relief pitcher.

-In 2006, he pitched in 25 games with Vero Beach, acquiring a 1.48 era and was promoted to the Jacksonville Suns, where he began 2007 before a mid-season promotion to the Las Vegas 51s.
+In 2006, Wright pitched in 25 games with Vero Beach, acquiring a 1.48 ERA and was subsequently promoted to the Jacksonville Suns, where he began 2007 before a mid-season promotion to the Las Vegas 51s.